XiaochenFu/DMD_Ephys/ReadMe.txt

 This script is designed to present light dot to get the receptive field  of the recording unit.
 We first define the center of the ROI.
 Then, analog input will be analysed continouly.
 If there's an abruct current increase, one pattern will be uploaded and presented.
 The light presentation can be random or inorder.
 The light presentation can be triggered by an external trigger from labview vi.
 The shape of the light spot can be either round or square.
+This can also be used to test the trigger out of DMD

+## Folder Test for testing settings
+### ThreePulsePerROI.m
+Based on Loop_Around_ROI.m.
+Now the

 ## Note: In the future versions, the parameters will be defined only once.
 One log file should be generated once we run the scripts.